Alberta separatism: 1984 to mid-2010s: Decline of separatism and rise of the Reform and Conservative Parties of Canada

-There was significant opposition within Alberta to the Kyoto Protocol as the Kyoto treaty was believed to have negative effects on the provincial economy, which is based to a large degree on the oil and gas industry.
+There was significant opposition in Alberta to the Kyoto Protocol, as it was believed to have bad effects on the provincial economy, which is based to a large degree on the oil and gas industry.
 (Alberta had the world's second largest proven reserves of oil, behind only Saudi Arabia.)

-Albertan Stephen Harper became Prime Minister of Canada in a minority government in the 2006 federal election.
-Harper had been a significant figure in the Reform Party and was leader of the Canadian Alliance from 2002 until its merger with the PCs.
-Due to Harper's Reform roots, Albertans held faith that he would be the trusted figure to protect Alberta's interests.
-As a result, Alberta's separatist movement sat on the side-lines, with uncertain prospects.
-Some pundits predicted that this result would cause support for separatism to ebb away.
+Naturalized Albertan Stephen Harper became Prime Minister of Canada in a minority government in the 2006 federal election.
+Harper had been a significant figure in the Reform Party and led the Canadian Alliance from 2002 until its merger with the PCs.
+Due to Harper's Reform roots, Albertans believed he could be trusted to protect Alberta's interests.
+As a result, separatism sat on the sidelines, with uncertain prospects.
+Some pundits predicted that this result would cause support for separatism to ebb.